etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Datasources.md

   * Module: choose the module which delivers this datasource
   * Name/Description: a relevant and descripting name and description
   * Table and Whereclause: these can be used to define a datasource, reading directly from a table.
   * Java class name: the class name of the class implementing the datasource.
 This field can be empty.
 In which case the table field must be set.
-If no java class name is specified, then the  DefaultDataSourceService class is used.
+If no java class name is specified, then the  [DefaultDataSourceService](https://github.com/etendosoftware/etendo_core/blob/main/modules_core/org.openbravo.service.datasource/src/org/openbravo/service/datasource/DefaultDataSourceService.java){target="\_blank"} class is used.
 This class fully implements the Datasource interface (full CRUD support through webservices and client-side representation of the datasource).
   * Template: the template is responsible for generating the client-side datasource in javascript.
 See the next section on how to implement a custom client-side datasource for more information on the meaning of this field.
 In general, the only option to select is template (the default one).

 If a table is specified and the DefaultDataSourceService is used (java class